AI-powered skin spectral imaging enables instant sepsis diagnosis and outcome prediction in critically ill patients: Discussion

 \subsection{Conclusion}

 In this study, we addressed the critical need for reliable biomarkers to identify septic patients and those at high risk of mortality.
 We are the first to investigate the potential of \ac{hsi} for sepsis diagnosis and mortality prediction in \ac{icu} patients, based on a prospective study with the largest \ac{hsi} patient cohort to date, involving over 480 patients.
-Our proposed \ac{hsi} biomarkers demonstrated high predictive performance, which improved further when combined with minimal clinical data.
+Our proposed \model{HSI} models demonstrated high predictive performance, which improved further when combined with minimal clinical data.
 They outperformed widely used clinical biomarkers and scores.
-Key strengths of \ac{hsi} biomarkers include their rapid, non-invasive, cost-effective, and mobile measurements, making them promising candidates for various clinical settings, including resource-limited scenarios (e.g., \ac{lmics}) and time-critical situations (e.g., ambulances, emergency wards).
+Key strengths of \ac{hsi}-based predictions include their rapid, non-invasive, cost-effective, and mobile measurements, making them promising candidates for various clinical settings, including resource-limited scenarios (e.g., \ac{lmics}) and time-critical situations (e.g., ambulances, emergency wards).
 Beyond their proven benefit in sepsis diagnosis and mortality prediction, \ac{hsi}-based microcirculatory monitoring could also offer novel therapeutic strategies and enhance understanding of disease progression.
-Our code and pretrained models will be made publicly available.
+Our code and pretrained models will be made publicly available in our GitHub repository \href{https://github.com/IMSY-DKFZ/htc}{https://github.com/IMSY-DKFZ/htc} and Zenodo \href{https://doi.org/10.5281/zenodo.6577614}{https://doi.org/10.5281/zenodo.6577614} \autocite{sellner_htc_2023}.